julian-klode/blog.jak-linux.org/content/post/2016-05-11-backing-up-with-borg-and-git-annex.markdown

 I also have an external encrypted HDD which I can take backups on, it currently houses a fuller backup of $HOME that also includes Downloads, the Android SDK, and the IDEs for quicker recovery.
 Downloads changes a lot, and all of them can be fairly easily re-retrieved from the internet as needed, so there's not much point in painfully uploading them to a WebDAV backup site.

+*Update*: I can't recommend this.
+Get a service that has native borg support such as [rsync.net](https://www.rsync.net/products/attic.html) or a storage box at [hetzner](https://wiki.hetzner.de/index.php/BorgBackup/en).